-Lots of welcomed nutrients
+Lots of welcomed nutrients in lentil

-Latin name for this crop is „lens culinaris“ and it dates back to the neolithic age of the Middle East region.
-It was found in the tombs of egyptian pharaohs, it was consumed by old Greeks and Romans.
-Experts think that lentil came to Europe from India where even today is one of main component of traditional diet.
-Like soy, beens, peas, horse bean, lentil is also part of that family of legume crops.
+The Latin name for this crop is „lens culinaris“ and it dates back to the neolithic age of the Middle East region.
+It was found in the tombs of Egyptian pharaohs, it was consumed by old Greeks and Romans.
+Experts think that lentils came to Europe from India where even today is one of the main components of the traditional diet.
+Like soy, beans, peas, horse bean, lentil is also part of that family of legume crops.

 Among the proteins most important are ones made out of leucine and lysine, essential amino acids that our body can’t produce, but are essential for our body to function well.
 Lentil is also a good source of complex carbohydrates which make you feel full in your stomach and they raise the energy, but they are also slow to digest so there are no sugar spikes in the blood.
-It is very rich with insoluble fibers that helps in keeping the gut working like a clock.
-They also contain some soluble fibers that help with lowering sugar and fat levels in blood.
+It is very rich with insoluble fibers that help in keeping the gut working like a clock.
+They also contain some soluble fibers that help with lowering sugar and fat levels in the blood.

 Lentil is a good source of various minerals like potassium, phosphorus, magnesium, iron so it’s recommended to people with anemia.
-It also contains many vitamins like A, beta carotene and vitamins from B complex.
-All this makes lentil a great food for various conditions.
+It also contains many vitamins like A, beta carotene, and vitamins from the B complex.
+All this makes lentils great food for various conditions.
 It’s good for a healthy skin and nerve system.
-Due to the good amount of folic acid it’s recommended to pregnant women.
+Due to the good amount of folic acid, it’s recommended to pregnant women.

 Disclaimer: This text is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
 Always seek the advice of a physician or other qualified health provider with any questions you may have regarding a medical condition.
 Dimology – Healthy World are not liable or responsible for any advice, course of treatment, diagnosis or any other information, services or product you obtain through this site.